HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-19-Python-Function.md

       pass
   ```

-- If a module has more than one function, we can separate each by <i class="term">two blank lines</i> to make it easier to see where one function ends and the next one begins.
+- If a module has more than one function, we can separate each by <i class="emphasize">two blank lines</i> to make it easier to see where one function ends and the next one begins.

-- All `import` statements should be written <i class="term">at the beginning of a file</i>.
+- All `import` statements should be written <i class="emphasize">at the beginning of a file</i>.
 The only exception is if we write comments at the beginning of the file to describe the overall script.

 <br>